n4dz/project-m3-slingair/README.md

 2. user can select an available seat.
 3. user can enter their personal information.
 4. user can view the flight confirmation page.
-5. given a `userId` (or other user info - up to you), user should be able to view their reservation.
+5. OPTIONAL given a `userId` (or other user info - up to you), user should be able to view their reservation.

 _Note that mutated test data will be preserved as long as your server is running.
 It stays in memory.
 The changes will only be reset when the server is restarted._